oVirt/ovirt-site/source/blog/2017-05-10-welcome-gsoc-2017-students.md

 #### Joining us, are:

 **Tasdik Rahman** will be working on adding Ansible roles for oVirt-utilities, for easier testing and automated redeployment.
-His mentor will be Lucas Svaty.
+His mentor will be Lukas Svaty.

 **Shubham Dubey** will be working on configuring backup storage for Ovirt.
 The idea is to replace the need for a dedicated storage domain for backup and disaster recovery.
 Shubham's mentor will be Maor Lipchuk.